NVIDIA/NeMo/docs/source/nlp/text_classification.rst

 Model Arguments
 ^^^^^^^^^^^^^^^
-The following table lists some of the model's parameters you may use in the config files and set them from command line when training a model:
+The following table lists some of the model's parameters you may use in the config files or set them from command line when training a model:

 +-------------------------------------------+-----------------+------------------------------------------------+--------------------------------------------------------------------------------------------------------------+
 | **Parameter**                             | **Data Type**   |   **Default**                                  | **Description**                                                                                              |